zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ![The terminal after running server.js for the first time](/images/recipes/security_system/screens/running_zetta.png){:.zoom}

 > **TIP**
-> It can take up to 20 seconds for the BeagleBone to load and run the zetta node.
-You'll know you're ready once you see zetta's log messages showing up in your Cloud9 console.
+> It can take up to 20 seconds for the BeagleBone to load and run the Zetta node.
+You'll know you're ready once you see Zetta's log messages showing up in your Cloud9 console.

 #Interaction

 ##Make it Beep!

 Now the moment you've been waiting for...buzzing that buzzer!
-To do this, we'll point the zetta browser to the zetta server node that's running on the BeagleBone.
+To do this, we'll point the Zetta browser to the Zetta server node that's running on the BeagleBone.

 > View your app in the [Zetta Browser](http://browser.zettajs.io/#/overview?url=http:%2F%2Fbeaglebone.local:1337)